 CT Myelogram

 A dye is injected into the sac around the nerve roots in your spinal cord to make them more visible on a CT scan.
 This test is often used for people who are unable to get an MRI.
 You will probably feel some discomfort during the injection.
-This test takes about 1 or 2 hours.
+This test takes about one to two hours.

 Why Choose Duke